fivetran/falconstream/README.md

+# Fivetran Fork

+Forked from https://github.com/m-mizutani/falconstream to use a modified gofalcon with API us-2 endpoint and Dockerized.

 # FalconStream

 `falconstream` is event forwarder of CrowdStrike Falcon.
 CrowdStrike Falcon has Event Stream API and the API provides events regarding audit, malware detection and so on. `falconstream` receives the events continuously and can store them to local file system or Amazon S3.
 (Also Amazon Kinesis Data Firehose is planned to implement)